 Becoming the first millionaire reader has felt like a huge achievement and I really recommend that other children try to read a million words as well.
 If you have watched a film and you know there is a book version of the film, I think that you should read the book as usually they go into much more detail- and I always prefer the book to the film!”

-Mrs Bennett & Lexi Ryan (Head Girl)Categories: Form 6
+Mrs Bennett & Lexi Ryan (Head Girl)Categories: Prep 6